nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 srun [options] <executable> [options]
 ```
-Not all directives need to be specified, just the ones you need.
+Not all directives need to be specified, just the ones the job requires.

 ### Launching job steps with srun